Scientific Understanding of Consciousness

 Computer Models Required to Gain Insight

 Brain functionality is so intricate and complex that it requires computer models to gain insight into the functionality and relationships.
 (Computer models to gain insight must not be confused with "brain is a computer."
 The brain is vastly different from a digital computer in many ways.)
-Examples of simulation models include one for the basal ganglia (Frank; Learning and the Basal Ganglia, 154) and one for the stochastic behavior of small populations of neurons (Spike Synchrony in Small Populations of Neurons).
+Examples of simulation models include one for the basal ganglia (Frank; Learning and the Basal Ganglia, 154), one for the stochastic behavior of small populations of neurons (Spike Synchrony in Small Populations of Neurons), and one for the Large-scale Model of mammalian Thalamocortical System (Computer Simulation of Thalamocortical System).

 Reentry; Recursive functionality